Bosniaks: Origins

-Middle Ages
+For the duration of Ottoman rule, the multiconfessional community of Bosnia was delineated primarily by faith rather than ethnic or national conceptualisation, and "Bosniak" came to refer to all inhabitants of Bosnia as a territorial designation.
+When Austria-Hungary occupied Bosnia and Herzegovina in 1878, national identification in the modern sense had been a largely foreign concept to Bosnians of both the Christian and Muslim faiths, substantially lagging behind the Romantic nationalism of Europe at the time.
+In this regard, Christian Bosnians had not described themselves as either Serbs or Croats before the 19th century, particularly before the Austrian occupation, when the current tri-ethnic reality of Bosnia and Herzegovina was configured based on religious affiliation.
+For the Muslim Bosnians, this process was further delayed not least by the wish to retain local privileges bestowed upon them by the social structure of Ottoman Bosnia.

 Arrival of the Slavs

-The western Balkans had been reconquered from "barbarians" by Byzantine Emperor Justinian (r.
+The western Balkans had been reconquered from "barbarians" by the Byzantine Emperor Justinian (r.
 527–565).
 Sclaveni (Slavs) raided the western Balkans, including Bosnia, in the 6th century.
 The De Administrando Imperio (DAI; ca. 960) mentions Bosnia (Βοσωνα/Bosona) as a "small/little land" (or "small country", χοριον Βοσωνα/horion Bosona) part of Byzantium, having been settled by Slavic groups along with the river Bosna, Zahumlje and Travunija (both with territory in modern-day Bosnia and Herzegovina); This is the first mention of a Bosnian entity; it was not a national entity, but a geographical one, mentioned strictly as an integral part of Byzantium.
-Some scholars assert that the inclusion of Bosnia in Serbia merely reflect the status in DAI's time.
-In the Early Middle Ages, Fine, Jr. believes that what is today western Bosnia and Herzegovina was part of Croatia, while the rest was divided between Croatia and Serbia.
+Some scholars assert that the inclusion of Bosnia in Serbia merely reflects the status in DAI's time.
+In the Early Middle Ages, Fine, Jr. claims that what is today western Bosnia and Herzegovina was part of Croatia, while the rest was divided between Croatia and Serbia.

 After the death of Serbian ruler Časlav (r. ca. 927–960), Bosnia seems to have broken away from the Serbian state and became politically independent.
 Bulgaria briefly subjugated Bosnia at the turn of the 10th century, after which it became part of the Byzantine Empire.
 In the 11th century, Bosnia was part of the Serbian state of Duklja.

 In 1137, the Kingdom of Hungary annexed most of the Bosnia region, then briefly lost it in 1167 to Byzantium before regaining her in the 1180s.
-Prior to 1180 (the reign of Ban Kulin) parts of Bosnia were briefly found in Serb or Croat units.
+Before 1180 (the reign of Ban Kulin) parts of Bosnia were briefly found in Serb or Croat units.
 Anto Babić notes that "Bosnia is mentioned on several occasions as a land of equal importance and on the same footing as all other [South Slavic] lands of this area."